April 6, 2020 by Amy Kimberlain

 Makes 4 servings

-- Season pork with garlic powder, dried parsley, salt, onion powder and black pepper.
+- For the pork tenderloin: Season pork with spices: garlic powder, dried parsley, salt, onion powder and black pepper.

 - Set Instant Pot to Sauté.
 When setting reads HOT, add oil.